-A faraday cage, aka electromagnetic shield, is a metallic shielded enclosure that acts as a shield against the effects of electromagnetic energy.
+A faraday cage is shielded enclosure made from metallic material that protects against the effects of electromagnetic energy.

 Step one: buy the necessary components.

 Step two: Cut the wood.
 I cut the 2" x 2" furring strips into four 18" lengths and eight 12" lengths.
 And the 1" x 2" strip into two 18" lengths and two 12" lengths.